Yii Hosting: Compare Hosting

 How does Yii compare to CodeIgniter?

-That’s ultimately your call, although Yii is currently getting a lot more traction than Cake PHP in the dev community.
 Cake PHP has a lot of built-in functionality and is closely integrated.
-However, it’s not as good as Yii for big projects, it’s not as well documented, and it’s losing popularity rather than gaining it.
+However, it's not as good as Yii for big projects and it's not as well documented.

 Yii is published under the 3-clause New BSD License.
 It can be used to develop free or proprietary web applications.